Oh, the holidays. A lovely, heartfelt and beautiful time of year (mostly).

 Everyone on the planet has a physical reaction to emotional stress.
 Everyone.
 Our bodies go into "fight or flight" response with both real or imagined stresses.
 The difference for those of us with chronic illness and sensitivities is when we go into fight or flight, we have zero reserves to bounce back.

-When we experience emotional upset, our adrenals don’t have the same reserves so we cascade downward and our immune systems crash, which allows pathogens to grow and we become symptomatic again.
+When we experience emotional upset, our nervous system/endocrine system cascade downward tanking our immunity allowing pathogens to grow and we become symptomatic again.

 Overcoming the triggers

 It’s best to diffuse the possible triggers in the situation by telling family members about how you are feeling right up front.
 Tell them that you love them.
 Tell them that you are having a challenging day and that you can take care of yourself.

 "Hi (Mom, Dad, Friend, relative) I am having a really challenging day today.
 Just want you to know that I may be up and down and if I have a tone, I’m sorry.
 I love you.
 I know how to take care of myself.
 It’s not your responsibility and I don't need you to fix it.
 Just looking for your love and support.
 I’ll visit as long as I can.
 I love seeing you."

 Telling people upfront and letting them off the hook before either of you gets triggered can be very powerful.
 If you need help, be very specific: "Could you pick up something from the store?...
 Help me vacuum or give me a ride?... etc).
 Speak clearly and confidently.
 Stay out of speaking like the victim.
 That will only trigger them.